How to become a real estate agent in Canada

 - Get your first clients.

 The following steps provide a general overview of what is required to become a real estate agent in Canada, from licensing requirements to supervised training and articling.
 Let’s dive in!

 Start selling property in 6 steps

-To start, there are several prerequisites you must satisfy before start training for work in the real estate industry.
+To start, there are several prerequisites you must satisfy before you start training for work in the real estate industry.
 You must:

 - Be at least 18 years of age